redbadger/crux/docs/src/motivation.md

 - Only _mostly_ native user interface
 - In the case of React Native, the JavaScript ecosystem tooling disaster

-React Native and Flutter effectively take over, and work hard to insulate the engineer from the native platform underneath and pretend it doesn't really exist, but of course, inevitably, it does exist and the user interface ends up being built in a combination of 90% JavaScript/TypeScript and 10% Kotlin/Swift.
+React Native (we'll focus the discussion on it, but most of the below applies to Flutter too) effectively takes over, and works hard to insulate the engineer from the native platform underneath and pretend it doesn't really exist, but of course, inevitably, it does exist and the user interface ends up being built in a combination of 90% JavaScript/TypeScript and 10% Kotlin/Swift.
 This was a major